Vision Support Service

 • Mobility and Independence skills

-Mobility support for pupils with a visual impairment is purchased by VSS on a contract basis from Guide Dogs for Blind association.
+Mobility support for pupils with a visual impairment is purchased by VSS from the mobility team at Exhall Grange Specialist School.

 Pupils are referred for mobility by the QTVI working with your child, if they feel that your child needs additional support with moving about safely.
 A decision about mobility input will be based upon the severity of your child’s vision loss and their ability to manage the environment.
 A short block of mobility skills training may include: